Congo sentences 3 Americans to death over alleged coup plot – DW – 09/13/2024

 However, a lawyer representing the six foreigners disputed whether it could currently be applied in the country.

-Authorities said the alleged May coup attempt was led by, Christian Malanga, a Congolese man naturalized US citizen who was later killed by security forces.
+Authorities said the coup attempt in May was led by Christian Malanga, a Congolese man naturalized US citizen who was later killed by security forces.

+He allegedly led armed men to the building housing President Felix Tshisekedi's offices.
+Footage showed men waving flags of Zaire, the country's name under ex-dictator Mobutu Sese Seko who was overthrown in 1997.

 The three Americans who were sentenced to death on Friday included Malanga's 21-year-old son, Marcel, as well as Tyler Thompson, 22, and 36-year-old Benjamin Zalman-Polun.